- Majors & Minors

 If necessary, request that your official standardized test scores be sent to UND:

-*If you're 25+ years old on the first day of class OR you've completed 24+ transferable college credits, you're not required to submit ACT or SAT test scores.
+*If you're 25+ years old on the first day of class OR you've completed 24 (including in progress) transferable college credits after graduating high school, you're not required to submit ACT or SAT test scores.
 However, if you've taken the ACT or SAT, it's highly recommended that you submit your official scores to UND for proper placement into English and math courses.